-The Australian Chamber choir was founded by its current director, Douglas Lawrence in 2007.
-In July that year, the choir undertook a 20-concert tour of Europe to great acclaim: “There are days when something of heaven seems to touch the earth.
-Thank you for giving us just one of those such days” (Stefen Wegener, Presenter, Kaiser-Wilhelm-Gedächtnisskirche Series, Berlin, July 14, 2007) “The Australian Chamber Choir inspired the audience with the finest choral music” (Ostfriesischer Kurier, July 19, 2007).
-Shortly after its return to Melbourne, Clive O’Connell described the choir’s inaugural Australian performance in the Age: “choral work of the top rank, as lucidly articulated as you could desire, the bustling interweaving of eight lines coming across in this revealing acoustic with impressive purpose and intonational fidelity” (The Age, November 22, 2007).
+The AUSTRALIAN CHAMBER CHOIR was founded in 2007 by its current director, Douglas Lawrence OAM, founder and for 24 years, director of the Choir of Ormond College, University of Melbourne.
+Lawrence’s first venture with the Australian Chamber Choir was an acclaimed 20-concert tour of Europe,: “There are days when something of heaven seems to touch the earth.
+Thank you for giving us just one of those days” (Stefen Wegener, Presenter, Kaiser-Wilhelm-Gedächtnisskirche Series, Berlin, July 14, 2007) “The Australian Chamber Choir inspired the audience with the finest choral music” (Ostfriesischer Kurier, July 19, 2007).

 In its first ten years, The ACC has toured Europe six times, giving some hundred concerts .
 With a reputation for its “lucidly articulated” performances of Bach’s Motets, the choir has performed several times in St Thomas’, Leipzig, including in the Bach Organ Festival.
 Current Thomas-Organist, Ullrich Böhme said “of the many choirs visiting Leipzig, not many come up to our standard.
 The Australian Chamber Choir did”.